Mrakshay077777777/API_BASED_BASIC_ASSISTANT/README.md

 It’s lightweight, beginner-friendly, and uses completely free tools end-to-end.

-⸻

-✨ What This Script Does
+✨*What This Script Does

 •	Takes input from the user

 •	Sends it to a Google Generative AI model

 •	Receives the model’s response

 •	Converts that response into speech using a free TTS API

 •	Plays the generated audio locally

-⸻

-📦 Requirements
+📦 *Requirements*

 #Install the necessary Python packages:

 pip install google-generativeai requests

 #Install the audio player used for playback:

 sudo apt install mpg123

 🔧 Setup Instructions